Using Controlled Temperature Chain for Covid-19 Vaccines

 Vaccine manufacturers now developed a combination of vaccine and delivery devices.
 Which optimize the stability and qualify products for CTC use.
 Especially for those vaccines used in campaigns like village outreach and, outbreak response.

 WHO has established a group under the Immunization Practices Advisory Committee to provide cooperation and policies among stakeholders.

 The challenges of vaccine distribution, storage, and delivery are hard to understand but solvable.
-Many solutions piloted and some upgraded.
+Many solutions were piloted and some were upgraded.
 Innovations are expected to drive further investment in immunization supply chains.

 Investment in CTC is expected to be an important aspect of the supply chain.
 A valuable tool for achieving coverage and equity goals for immunization.